krzychb/OnlineHumidifier/4-Measure/readme.md

 ![Serial Monitor output – sensor read successful](pictures/DHTtester-ino-serial-output-success.png)

 You will still see some garbage characters just after reset.
-This is normal behaviour as initially module outputs data on serial at 74880 bits per second.
+This is normal behavior as initially module outputs data on serial at 74880 bits per second.
 Then it is switched to 9600 rate as instructed by the following command:

 ```cpp
 Serial.begin(9600)